Suffolk Law's Impact

 - Chief Justices of Rhode Island and Vermont

-- Two justices on the Massachusetts Supreme Judicial Court; three justices on the Rhode Island Supreme Court
+- Three justices on the 7-member Massachusetts Supreme Judicial Court; three justices on the Rhode Island Supreme Court

 - President-elect of the Conference of Chief Justices